Student Charter

 - Excessively loud talking or shouting at inappropriate times and/or places

-- Using your mobile devices in class for purposes unrelated to module content you are currently being taught.
+- Using your mobile devices in class for purposes unrelated to module content you are currently being taught; including disrupting learning events to take personal non-emergency calls where these disrupt other learners.

-- Being present on campus whilst under the influence of alcohol or drugs.
+- Being present on campus whilst under the influence of alcohol, drugs or other substances, where this adversely affects your behaviour.

 - Violent, aggressive and/or indecent behaviour which has the potential to cause mental or physical harm to any individual or damage to university resources.

-If you are in breach of the code of conduct, the potential repercussions are outlined in our Student Conduct Regulations (PDF, 314 kB).
+If you are in breach of the Student Professional Standards, the potential repercussions are outlined in our Student Conduct Regulations.